denichodev/ruth-website/src/pages/afterworks/2020-06-10-animal-crossing-ux-design.md

 ---
 templateKey: afterworks-post
-title: ANIMAL CROSSING UX DESIGN
+title: ANIMAL CROSSING FANMADE DESIGN
 date: 2020-06-10T09:33:33.447Z
 description: >-
   Tom Nook, please, listen to us.
 This is the type of island life that we all